4 Lesser-Known Personality Tests to Explore

-The classic Myers-Briggs 16-type personality test is one of the most popular and renowned personality profiling systems.
+The classic Myers-Briggs personality inventory is one of the most popular and renowned personality profiling systems.
 With over 88 percent of the Fortune 500 currently using it, it holds the crown as the choice questionnaire for people development and team-fit processes worldwide.

 Whether it’s team formation, relationship building, or personal curiosity (yes, looking at you!), personality tests have many useful real-world applications, which can guide you on your journey to personal fulfillment.